 The Everett approach challenges classical notions of identity.
 Everett first considered this in an early draft of his 1957 proposal.
 Everett stated:

-Everett claimed that the same was true for his approach to quantum mechanics:
+Everett claimed that the same is true for his approach to quantum mechanics:

-"any single individual is at all times unaware of his 'other selves' with which he has no interaction from the time of splitting".
+"any single individual is at all times unaware of his 'other selves' with which he has no interaction from the time of splitting"[2b].

-An analogous situation sometimes arises in science fiction shows like Star Trek when the transporter malfunctions and two copies of an individual are made.
-It can be argued that they both have an equal right to existence, and all of their former privileges and belongings, yet they may go on to lead very different lives, and become very different people.
+An analogous situation sometimes arises in science fiction.
+This happened in Star Trek when the transporter malfunctioned and two copies of an individual were made.
+It could be argued that they both have an equal right to existence, and all of their former privileges and belongings, yet they may go on to lead very different lives, and become very different people.

 There appears to be three options for what could happen to us when this sort of branching takes place: